Table of Contents

 - Hospital Observation โ While not a test, hospital observation may be necessary after an accident.
 Doctors may keep you for short-term monitoring to watch for delayed complications, such as preterm labor, internal bleeding, or changes in fetal movement.
 This close observation helps catch issues early and adds to the medical record supporting your injury claim.

-All of these tests generate vital documentation that can help prove the severity of your injuries and the potential risks to your baby, key elements in building a strong personal injury case.
+All of these tests provide vital documentation that may help demonstrate the severity of your injuries and the potential risks to your baby, key elements in building a personal injury case.

 How Car Accidents Can Affect Your Pregnancy And Baby

 Even a minor fender bender can disrupt a healthy pregnancy.
 Accidents pose both short-term and long-term risks for the mother and baby.
-Recognizing these risks early is key to protecting both lives and addressing any injury-related complications.
+Recognizing these risks early may be helpful in protecting both lives and addressing any injury-related complications.

 - Short-Term Risks โ Pregnant women may experience bleeding, cramping, or contractions shortly after a collision.
 These symptoms can signal serious problems like placental abruption or early labor, so see a doctor right away to have them checked.